Timdnb/csnn-motion-classification/README.md

 3. Copy utils.py into working directory
 4. Run!

+## Parameter analysis
+The `CSNN_training.ipynb` notebook has been used to perform a paramaters analysis of CSNN.
+All runs performed as part of this study are logged using Weights and Biases and can be found [here](https://wandb.ai/timdb/CSNN-motion-classification).

 ## File structure
 ```
 ├── .gitignore                          -> contains files which Git should ignore